dgerh/Project5-Vulkan-Grass-Rendering/README.md

 ![](img/bladeschart.png)

-It is clear that adding more blades decreases performance, and the drop off seems steeper as the number of blades increases past 2^8.
+It is clear that adding more blades decreases performance, and the drop off seems steeper as the number of blades increases past 2^8, up until around 2^20, where the performance is so low that adding more blades cannot bring the performance down much more.

 ![](img/cullchart.png)

+Turning on and off the culling modes, as well as changing the location of the camera shows the impact of the three different culling types.
+With all methods on, there is a hefty increase over the performance with all methods off.
+Additionally, when the camera is farther from the blades, the performance jumps up massively.
+It can be seen that distance and alignment culling are the cause for this.
+As distance increases, more blades are culled since more blades are removed from buckets farther from the camera.
+Also, as the camera becomes farther from the blades, more fall into the alignment "sweet spot" with the camera because they appear smaller due to perspective divide.
+Frustum culling does not help with performance as the camera gets farther, because this actually concentrates the blades in the frame.
+It instead mitigates performance as grass takes up the entire screen, because blades outside of the screen will not be rendered.

 ![](img/forcechart.png)